-For the sole consideration of the use of the he premise es known as the Southeast Region Career & Technology Center located at 9 924 7 th Stre eet South of the City of Oakes, North Dakota on , 20 , the undersigned does hereby fully and forever release and discharge tl he Southea ast Region Career & Technology Center, its agents and employees; and the neir heirs, p personal representatives, successors, and assigns from all claims, demands, damages, actions, right of action, or whatever kind of nature which hereafter a arise out of f, in consequence of, on account, of, or in any way derived from the use of the afore des cribed premises.
-I/we further agree to reimburse the South of repairing and damaged incurred to the to the replacement of same value to the from the use of the undersigned. premises while utilized by the undersigned, or Dated at Oakes, North Dakota, this day of 20
+For the sole consideration of the use of the premises known as the Southeast Region Career & Technology Center located at 924 7th Street South of the City of Oakes, North Dakota on , 20, the undersigned does hereby fully and forever release and discharge the Southeast Region Career & Technology Center, its agents and employees; and their heirs, personal representatives, successors, and assigns from all claims, demands, damages, actions, right of action, or whatever kind of nature which hereafter arise out of, in consequence of, on account, of, or in any way derived from the use of the afore described premises.

+I/we further agree to reimburse the Southeast Region Career & Technology Center cost of repairing and damaged incurred to the premises while utilized by the undersigned, or to the replacement of same value to the loss of equipment from said premises resulting from the use of the undersigned.